That’s a relief.

 That means the team won’t have to use the franchise tag on Foster, who would have been a restricted free agent who could have been lost to an offer sheet at the cost of a first-round pick.

 If the team can’t reach a deal with Williams, he’ll hit the market as the biggest defensive free agent.
-They cannot afford to use the franchise tag on him as it would be over $22 million.
+They cannot afford to use the franchise tag on him as it would be more than $22 million.